 I never expected to return to Lloret de Mar.
-I was last here in 1977, in search of entertainment and cheap drink, and I had hazy memories of hotels, night clubs and not much more.
-But this year’s TBEX (Travel Bloggers’ Exchange) European Conference was in the Costa Brava, so I determined to see what else I could find.
-And I was surprised to discover that there is a lot more to the town than sand and sangria (although it still does those things pretty well).
-Here’s my list of six things you can do in Lloret de Mar if you want a break from the beaches and the nightlife.
+I was there many years earlier, as a student in search of entertainment and cheap drink, and I had hazy memories of hotels, night clubs and not much more.
+But when I found myself at a conference in the Costa Brava I was surprised to discover that there is a lot more to the town than sea, sand and sangria (although it still does those things pretty well).
+Here’s my list of six things to do in Lloret de Mar if you want a break from the beaches and the nightlife.

 Any town on the Mediterranean is likely to have a long history, and Lloret de Mar is no exception.
 Explore the museums to discover the history of the town from pre-Roman times, through the middle ages and into the modern era.
 This has always been a town of seafarers: spend some time in the Maritime Museum to learn about fishermen, explorers and those who went to seek their fortunes in the New World.
 And the maritime history theme continues outdoors with a series of modern marine-inspired sculptures along the sea front.
-(Read more about Lloret de Mar’s history here
+(Read more about the history of Lloret de Mar.)

 3. Take Your Walking Boots